estheroche/smart-contract-wallet-ERC4337/Documents/360VestWise-Dapp-main/README.md

 # Vesting Contract Dapp

-This Solidity program is a full stack "Vesting contract" program that implements the factory contract model to allow individuals create a vesting contracts it has a frontend fully integrated with smart contracts
+This Solidity program is a full stack "Vesting contract" program that implements the factory contract model to allow individuals create a vesting contracts it has a frontend fully integrated with smart contracts.

 ## Description